hetznercloud/hcloud-cloud-controller-manager/docs/how-to-robot-vswitch-load-balancer.md

 As a result, the annotation `load-balancer.hetzner.cloud/use-private-ip` can be set, if the Robot server is connected to a private network and its IP is of type [InternalIP](https://kubernetes.io/docs/reference/node/node-status/#addresses).

+## Prerequisite

+Enable Robot support as outlined in the [Robot setup guide](./robot.md).
+As mentioned there, for a Robot server we pass along configured InternalIPs, that do not appear as an ExternalIP and are within the configured address family.
+Check with `kubectl get nodes -o json | jq ".items.[].status.addresses"` if you have configured an InternalIP.

 ## Configuration

-To configure this, enable Robot support as outlined in the [Robot setup guide](./robot.md).
 Since the HCCM needs to fetch network data, provide the network ID using the `HCLOUD_NETWORK` environment variable.
 To disable the Routes controller, which is incompatible with vSwitches, disable networking in the Helm chart and set `HCLOUD_NETWORK_ROUTES_ENABLED=false`.
 Use the following snippet as a reference.

 ```yaml
 networking: